salarmzn/Bouncing-Ball-Game/README.md

 # Bouncing-Ball-Game
-In order to use this project, OpenGL library must be installed in your machine.
-This program include two class, one fore painting and moving ball and the second class is for environment for each level.
+In order to use this project, the OpenGL library must be installed on your machine.
+This program includes two class, one of them is for painting and moving the ball and the second class is for the environment for each level.